Monica (2011 film)

-Monica is a 2011 Bollywood movie with Divya Dutta, Ashutosh Rana and Rajit Kapur in the lead roles and produced by ghazal singer Anup Jalota and Kush Bhargava.
+Monica is a 2011 Indian Hindi-language drama film written and directed by Sushen Bhatnagar, starring Divya Dutta, Ashutosh Rana and Rajit Kapur, and produced by Anup Jalota and Kush Bhargava.
 It is directed by Sushen Bhatnagar and is inspired from real life incidents such as the Shivani Bhatnagar murder case and the 2G spectrum case.

 Plot

-The film traces the story of Monica Jaitley (Divya Dutta), who is an ambitious woman who wants to rise to the top at any cost.
-She has had a tormented life as a child as she was sexually abused in her childhood.
-Leaving her horrid past behind, she falls in love with journalist Raj Jaitley (Rajit Kapoor).
-They do get married; however they have an unhappy married life.
-She becomes a journalist herself and this creates a rift between them.
-The story traces her rise to the top and the compromises she ends up making and its impact on her personal life.
+The film traces the story of Monica Jaitley, who is an ambitious woman who wants to rise to the top at any cost.
+She has had a tormented life as a child, as she was sexually abused in her childhood.
+Leaving her horrid past behind, she falls in love with journalist Raj Jaitley.
+They do get married; however, they have an unhappy married life.
+She becomes a journalist herself, and this creates a rift between them.
+The story traces her rise to the top and the compromises she ends up making and their impact on her personal life.